ChhabiRaman/Hosting-React-App-using-ESP32/Readme.md

 **For only those using QEMU**

-To add SD card to the setup; create an image of the SD Card and pass it to the QEMU later.
+To add an SD card to the setup, create an image of the SD Card and pass it to the QEMU later.

 ```sh
 dd if=/dev/zero bs=$((1024*1024)) count=64 of=sd_image.bin  //create 64MB raw image file